Morocco invades liberated territory of Western Sahara under MINURSO control | WSHRW

 According to very recent Sahrawi information, at this time the Moroccan military forces have complete control of the entire

 region near La Güera.
 Also on the Mauritanian side there is a movement of the military.
+If you wish to have you and your family financially protected, you might want to consider playing some fun เว็บแทงบอล online.

 On the other hand, during the last week, the Moroccan military command ordered the concentration of considerable contingents of troops